 The candidate should have experience in:

-– At least 150 life-cases or 300 data-base-cases cardiac CT studies.
-At least 100 of the CT life-cases
+– At least 150 live-cases or 300 data-base-cases cardiac CT studies.
+At least 100 of the CT live-cases

 should be contrast enhanced scans.